 In Cambodia we’re hoping our centre will become a small scale example that local and foreign companies can also work toward.
-We want to be a leader in providing much better working conditions for employees even when you’re limited by your location (like us in a rural area) and funds (this was all funded by us).
+We want to be a leader in providing much better working conditions for employees even when you’re limited by your location (like us in a rural area), access to labor skills and assets (there isn’t much out here to buy!) and funds (this was all funded by us personally).

 We are always seeking to make things even better and improve.
 Supporting us means we get to do this for people around the world whether in UK, Europe, Australia or Cambodia and that makes us feel pretty darn special.